Emily Coutts

 Emily Coutts (born July 4, 1989) is a Canadian actress.
 She is known for portraying Keyla Detmer, a bridge officer, on the Paramount+ series Star Trek: Discovery.

 A graduate of York University's drama program, Coutts has written, produced, and starred in several independent short and feature films.
 She has also appeared in a web series that she co-wrote and co-produced, entitled Beattie & Mae, alongside Melanie Leishman.

 Personal life

-Coutts came out as gay in 2019.
+Coutts came out as lesbian in 2019.
 In August 2020, she announced her engagement to her girlfriend, producer Lexy Altman.